techops-recsys-lateral-hiring/developer-joyofenergy-java/README.md

 ## Useful Gradle commands

-The project makes use of Gradle and uses the [Gradle wrapper](https://docs.gradle.org/current/userguide/gradle_wrapper.html), to help you out carrying some common tasks such as building the project or running it.
+The project makes use of Gradle and uses the Gradle wrapper to help you out carrying some common tasks such as building the project or running it.

 ### List all Gradle tasks